IhuntAlone/lean-math-physics-practice/README.md

-# lean-dirac-matrices
+# lean-math-physics-practice

-Lean formalization of basic dimension constraints for Dirac gamma matrices over complex matrices.
+A personal Lean repository for formalizations in mathematics and theoretical physics.

+## Current topics
+- Dirac gamma matrices have to be even dimensional.

+## Goal
+This repository collects small and medium-sized Lean formalization projects related to mathematics and physics.